Tipping Point Sensitivity Analysis for Missing Data in Time-to-Event Endpoints: Model-Based and Ad hoc Approaches: Discussion

 In this paper, we focused on scenarios involving two-arm trials.
 However, in studies with more than two arms, the model-based approach can leverage the additional data for model fitting, potentially resulting in more precise quantification of the tipping point.
 This could be particularly useful in capturing nuanced differences between multiple experimental arms.
 In non-inferiority trials, the choice of imputation parameters and the specific patient groups to be imputed may differ significantly from those in superiority trials.
 Non-inferiority settings often demand more stringent clinical plausibility assessment of the tipping point, as the clinical implications hinge on demonstrating that the treatment is not unacceptably worse than the comparator, rather than outright superiority.
+In addition, while the examples presented here consider varying the sensitivity parameter in a single arm such that the treatment effect is no longer in favor of the investigational arm, the framework extends naturally to a two-dimensional setting in which sensitivity parameters are varied simultaneously across both arms.
+Such an extension may be relevant in clinical contexts where the reasons for study discontinuation differ between treatment groups; for example, patients discontinuing in the control arm may have a more favorable prognosis or better access to subsequent therapies, whereas patients discontinuing in the experimental arm may do so due to treatment-related toxicity.
+In this setting, it may be clinically reasonable to impose optimistic post-discontinuation assumptions in the control arm while simultaneously adopting more pessimistic assumptions in the experimental arm.
+Visualization of such scenarios can be achieved using heatmaps over combinations of sensitivity parameters, potentially yielding multiple tipping points.
+The general considerations regarding interpretation, clinical plausibility, and alignment with the treatment policy estimand discussed in this paper extend naturally to this more general setting.

-Regardless of the chosen approach, the proportional hazards assumption may become increasingly tenuous following imputation, particularly as the number of imputed patients grows.
-The extent of this violation depends on both the magnitude of the imputed differences and the characteristics of the underlying data.
+Regardless of the chosen approach, the proportional hazards assumption no longer holds following imputation.
 For this reason, alternative population-level summary measures, such as restricted mean survival time (RMST) \citep{royston2013restricted}, can provide a robust and assumption-lean metric to evaluate when the tipping point occurs.
-RMST comparisons are particularly valuable in scenarios where proportional hazards are unlikely to hold, offering a more interpretable assessment of clinical impact.
-One extension of the tipping point analysis described in our paper is the incorporation of baseline covariates to enable the imputation tailoring to different patient groups.
+RMST comparisons are particularly valuable as an alternative estimand in scenarios where proportional hazards are unlikely to hold, offering a more interpretable assessment of clinical impact.
+One other extension of the tipping point analysis described in our paper is the incorporation of baseline covariates to enable the imputation tailoring to different patient groups \citep{Jin2024cov}.